Skip to main content

 apiDescription

-The apiDescription object allows you to override the default description in the SDK's ReadMe file generated by liblab.
+The apiDescription key allows you to override the default description in the SDK's ReadMe file generated by liblab.
 Below are the available options within this object:

 Here’s an example of how to override the description in the generated ReadMe file: